jaypunekar/ImageEngine/README.md

 ## Installation

-To install the package, simply run:
+To install the package, run:

 ```bash